Selecting Safer Chemical Alternatives

-Ecology is working with seven other member states of the Interstate Chemicals Clearinghouse to create an alternatives assessment guidance document.
-The document will help to provide background information on what is found in and how to conduct an alternatives assessment.
-Ecology is also seeking stakeholder input into this development process.
-If you are interested in reviewing progress on the guidance document and providing input, more information can be found here.
+Ecology and seven other member states of the Interstate Chemicals Clearinghouse (IC2) developed the IC2 Alternatives Assessment Guide (the Guide).
+The document provides background information on what is found in and how to conduct an alternatives assessment.
+If you are interested in reviewing the Guide and response to comments received during the development process, more information can be found here.

 Hazard Assessment Using the GreenScreen™ Methodology

 After reviewing many different methods to evaluate the impacts chemicals have upon human health and the environment, Ecology selected the GreenScreen™ methodology as its primary tool to conduct a hazard assessment.
 The GreenScreen™ methodology is based upon the process developed by EPA’s Design for the Environment Program.
 It was developed by a non-government organization, Clean Production Action.
 Ecology used this method in their alternative assessment evaluating alternatives to a specific class of brominated flame retardants and by a number of businesses to find alternatives to toxic chemicals used in their products.
 More information on the GreenScreen™ can be found here.

 Hazard Assessment Using the Quick Chemical Assessment Tool (QCAT)